 Suppose your website features outdoor equipment.
-Your reports for A/B Testing indicate that you have three experiences that resonate with different audiences.
-To leverage this discovery, you want to display a different hero image on your homepage to appeal to these different audiences, depending on the visitors’ location or hobbies.
+Your reports for A/B testing indicate that you have three experiences that resonate with different audiences.
+To apply this discovery, you want to display a different hero image on your homepage to appeal to these different audiences, depending on the visitors’ location or hobbies.
 In this scenario, you want to display a hiking image to visitors from New Jersey and a surfing image to visitors from Hawaii.
 You also have an audience that likes bicycling.
 You want to display a third hero image that appeals to your biking audience.

-An XT activity lets you target these three audiences with a different hero image that appeals to each audience.
+An Experience Targeting activity lets you target these three audiences with a different hero image that appeals to each audience.
 The video below, From A/B Testing to Experience Targeting shows you how to create experiences targeted to both states and a third experience targeted to biking enthusiasts.
 The video also shows you how to order the three experiences to achieve your goals.
 Watch the video, then continue with Create an Experience Targeting activity.